Ice or Heat….Doctor, what do I do ?

-Many people have distinct ideas of what to do with a new injury regarding use of ice or heat.
-The choice depends on when you were born (or, less tactfully, how old you are).
+Ice or heat for pain, many people have distinct ideas of what to do with a new injury regarding use of ice or heat.
+The idea YOU have, depends on when you were born (or, less tactfully, how old you are).
 If you are kind of old like me, you would be likely to use heat.
 It’s just how we were raised and reflects the best information available at the time.

-Here is the most current ideas regarding choice of temperature therapy:
+Here is the most current ideas regarding ice or heat for pain:

 People LOVE heat.
 It feels good, softens tissues, brings blood into the area and provides a womb-like soothing sensation.

 Ice, on the other hand, seems jarring by comparison.
 It’s cold, hardens tissues, and is anything BUT soothing.

 Despite the tendency to go with what feels better, the choice of Ice versus Heat therapy should actually depend on the timing of the injury.
 The current thought (from the American College of Sports Physicians) is that the first seventy-two hours after a new/acute injury, nothing but ice should be used.
 Beyond this the opinions are somewhat in debate, but most up-to-date practitioners believe that for the first one to two weeks after a new injury, “Ice is King”.

 Two weeks to one month after the initial onset, it is considered appropriate to apply “Contrast Therapy”.
 No matter how many times I write this down, my patients seem to misunderstand this concept.
 The correct way to use contrast therapy is ten minutes of Heat, followed by alternating one-minute doses of Ice, Heat, Ice, Heat, Ice, Heat, Ice, Heat, and ending with Ice.
 The most important part of this is to end with ice.
 The problem here being that you need both a heating pad and an ice pack.